kmaida/angular-touchevents/README.md

 Directives to bind `touchstart`, `touchend`, and `touchmove` to elements, with access to the `$event`.
 (Angular's native module for `ng-touch` does not include these events.)

-* AngularJS v.1.4.0
+* AngularJS v.1.4.7
 * Gulp

 ## Usage

-Add the `ng-touchevents.js` or `ng-touchevents.min.js` file to your project.
+Add the `touchevents.js` or `touchevents.min.js` file to your project.
 To simulate touch events in your browser, use emulation settings in your developer's console.

 ### Module

-Add `ng-touchevents` to your app's module setter.
+Add `touchevents` to your app's module setter.

 ```
-angular.module('myApp', ['ng-touchevents']);
+angular.module('myApp', ['touchevents']);
 ```

 ### Controller